5 Tips to Support Your 1:1 Program

 A 1:1 program is complex, but the experts at RTI are here to help!
 It doesn’t matter if you’re in the planning phase or right in the middle of implementation.
 We have experts to help you develop your plan to collect continual feedback, protect and repair your devices so students have them on a daily basis, enhance your social media use to celebrate the great things happening in your schools, develop and roll out an OER plan to empower students/teachers while reducing overall expenses, and provide continual professional development.

-Guest blogger: Brett Clark – RTI Technology Specialist
+By: Brett Clark – RTI Technology Specialist

--Brett Clark served in public education for 15 years as a classroom teacher, eLearning coach, and technology director.
+Brett Clark served in public education for 15 years as a classroom teacher, eLearning coach, and technology director.
 He has specialized in leveraging technology for student learning, implementing, evaluating, and innovating 1:1 initiatives, and instructional design.
 As a technology director in Southern Indiana, Brett rolled out a nationally recognized Chromebook initiative that put Chromebooks in the hands of over 8,000 students.
 His 1:1 was named a Promising Practice by the Indiana Department of Education.